 You can also watch our video about setting up Weight Based Shipping.

 Do you need help with Flexible Shipping?
-Check out our article on how to configure WooCommerce Weight Based Shipping rules in our plugin.
+Check out our docs on how to configure WooCommerce Weight Based Shipping rules in our plugin.